Fosbury Flop Tips To Raise The Crossbar.

 Let the work you’ve done in the J approach take over.
 In reality, you will naturally twist in the air from running the curve angle correctly and your backside will face the bar.Embed from Getty Images

 By leaning away from the crossbar until foot plant, a rotation will naturally happen and start to bring your lower half of body up to meet and go above the top half of your body.
 Furthermore, you will somersault backward…..naturally!
 You don’t have to do anything.Embed from Getty Images

 Again, hold your blocking angles and let the twist and rotation happen on its own.

 Fosbury Flop – The Crossbar

 Keep holding the angles until your hips start to get near the crossbar because it allows the body to continue to move up.Embed from Getty Images

 As the hips near the crossbar, it’s now time to arch!
 Arching means to throw your head back as far as possible and arching also means to bend backward at the hips.Embed from Getty Images

-As a matter of fact, arching allows you gain a few inches while your Center-Of-Mass travels under the crossbar.
-Additionally, the more arch, the higher you can get above your COM.
+As a matter of fact, arching allows you to gain a few inches while your Center-Of-Mass travels under the crossbar.
+Furthermore, the more arch, the higher you can get above your COM.

 Fosbury Flop – Knees Above Crossbar

 As your body continues to rotate and you are arching, your knees will approach the crossbar.
 You will be at a point where your knees are bent and hopefully high above your head.
 Your basically hanging upside down in the air with a huge bent knee angle.Embed from Getty Images

 Even though you’re rotating, it won’t be enough to clear your calves.
 You’ll have to throw your head back up and try to press your chin on your chest. this helps the legs straighten at the knees and gives the calves and feet room to clear the crossbar.Embed from Getty Images